 R&D is a major tax incentive for businesses as it enables your organisation to claim up to £43.70 for every £100 spent on qualifying costs, including wages, materials, overheads and software.

-We’ve reclaimed thousands of pounds spent on research and development activities for a number of manufacturing and engineering businesses, and to help you to get the most out of the relief, here are our top tips from Champion’s in-house R&D team.
+To help you to get the most out of the relief, here are our top tips from Champion’s in-house R&D team.

 - Consider the definition of R&D – “a project which seeks to achieve an advance in science or technology through the resolution of scientific or technological uncertainty.”
 R&D isn’t restricted to people in lab coats and software developers – the opportunity is there for all companies resolving technical challenges and extending knowledge or capability in their industry.